shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ## Lab 01 Submissions

 All labs are due at 11:59pm the Friday following lab.
-For this lab you must set up your CSUChico-CSCI211 GitHub account, submit `hello.cpp`, `add.cpp`, and `print.cpp` to [INGInious](https://inginious.csuchico.edu/) (there is a separate submission link for each exercise), and complete two surveys: the 211 Linux Commands and Testing Survey and the Git Basics Survey.
+For this lab you must set up your CSUChico-CSCI211 GitHub account, and submit `hello.cpp`, `add.cpp`, and `print.cpp` to [INGInious](https://inginious.csuchico.edu/) (there is a separate submission link for each exercise).
+You should also aim to complete two quizzes at least once: the 211 Linux Commands and Testing Quiz and the Git Basics Quiz.
 If you are not able to complete all the exercises, turn in your partial work for partial credit, or submit later for late credit.<br>

 Optional but recommended submission step: add, commit, and push your code to GitHub (the `add` command with the `-A` option updates all files in the working tree):
 ```